Mrs. Laura Graves Massey

 The high school library strives to provide all patrons with materials and access to information that will help them think critically and become successful information users.
 That is why the school librarian tries to purchase and update materials based on patron needs, such as curriculum-based and leisure reading materials.

 Trussville City Schools technology department currently allocates $1,000 to each library in the system for library enrichment.
 Hewitt-Trussville High School currently allocates no funds to library enrichment.
-The library gains a small profit by collecting money for copies, printing, and laminating.
-The library also gains a small profit from overdue fines on books checked out from the library.
+The library gains a small profit by collecting money for copies and printing.
+The library also sells assigned reading books to interested students for a small profit at the beginning of each school year.

-The state of Alabama currently allocates $96 per teacher unit to every school in the state for library enrichment.
-That translates to about $8,800 for Hewitt-Trussville's high school library.
-All state enrichment funds are spent on databases, and print and digital books.
+The state of Alabama currently allocates $157 per teacher unit to every school in the state for library enrichment.
+That translates to about $14,000 for Hewitt-Trussville's high school library.
+All state enrichment funds are spent on databases, and print books, and digital books.
+This year we also received a one-time allocation from the state based on student enrollment.
+Our high school library received just over $12,000 for this.
+These funds were exclusively spent on updating our assigned reading selection for students, books to support curriculum in English and History courses, books students requested, and newly released items to positively impact our library's age and item count and offer more and newer options for our students.

 All patrons have a constitutional right to seek information.
 We strive to provide materials that demonstrate all points of view on current and historical issues.
 Materials are not limited by the origin, background, or views of those contributing to their creation, nor are they limited by the origins, background, or views of those involved in the selection process.
 These views are in conjunction with the American Library Association Library Bill of Rights.